BingX Review 2026

 BingX lists over 700 cryptocurrencies across 1,000+ pairs.
 That covers every major coin, most mid-caps, and a growing number of trending tokens.
 MEXC lists 2,300+.
 The difference is intentional.
 BingX focuses on coins with sufficient liquidity to support copy trading at scale.
 If a token trades $50,000 daily volume, it cannot support thousands of copy followers executing simultaneously without destroying the price.
 That filtering actually protects you.

 For spot and futures on BTC, ETH, SOL, XRP, AVAX, and the top 100 coins, liquidity is fine.
-I never experienced meaningful slippage on orders under $5,000 on major pairs.
+Slippage on orders under $5,000 on major pairs is minimal at standard market depth.
 On smaller altcoins (outside the top 200), order book depth gets thin.
 That is common across all mid-tier exchanges.

 The Grid Trading Bot

-I set up a BTC/USDT grid bot during a two-week ranging period when Bitcoin traded between $62,000 and $66,000.
-The configuration was simple.
-You define upper and lower price bounds, number of grid levels (I used 15), and total investment ($1,000).
+A BTC/USDT grid bot is best suited to a ranging market — for example Bitcoin oscillating between $62,000 and $66,000.
+Configuration is simple: define upper and lower price bounds, number of grid levels (15 is a reasonable starting point), and total investment.
 The bot buys at lower grid levels and sells at upper levels, capturing small gains from price oscillation.

 My result: 1.8% return over two weeks.
 Not spectacular, but consistent and entirely passive.
 The grid bot is a solid alternative if you want automated returns without following someone else's directional trades.
 BingX also offers AI-recommended parameters that suggest settings based on recent volatility, which saves time for beginners.